otoo-peacemaker/otoo-peacemaker/README.md

     web site design, and systems operations.
 Effective at supporting team needs with high-quality code, subject matter expertise and collaboration skills.

-💡 &nbsp; Skilled programmer and complex problem-solver who like to explore new technologies and look for a way
+💡 &nbsp; Skilled programmer and complex problem-solver who always explores new technologies and look for a innovative way
-          to create the things that change the world.\
+         of creating new things that that can the world.\
 ✍️ &nbsp;In my free time, I like to grap a drink and watch Netflix and chill.

 ### ⚙️ &nbsp;GitHub Analytics